kaustubh202/kaustubh202.github.io/_pages/mystory.md

 Joining the Data Science Group (DSG) at IITR changed everything.
 It gave me friends, projects, and late-night debugging sessions that made the field feel alive.
 We built toy models, asked “why does this behave like this?”, and learned by breaking things.

 **PFNs: the first-principles moment**
-One of the most meaningful projects for me has been our work on **prior-fitted networks** in P-square Lab with Prof. Parikshit and a friend.
+One of the most meaningful projects for me has been our work on _prior-fitted networks_ in P-square Lab with Prof. Parikshit and a friend.
 The original question was simple: *why don’t PFNs scale with dimensionality?*

 After trying many things, we stepped back and worked through the GP structure from first principles.
-Separating the x and y components (like in GPs) eventually led us to **Decoupled Value Attention (DVA)**.
+Separating the x and y components (like in GPs) eventually led us to *Decoupled Value Attention (DVA)*.
 It scaled, matched theory, and the plots finally made sense.
 It felt like a genuine “this is why I want to do research” moment.

-I also gained a lot from working with Prof. Parikshit — he gave us space, trust, and guidance.

 **Attention vs MLP: learning to lead**
 Another important experience was leading a project on how attention and MLP layers store domain-level information in LLMs.